rednaks/todo-redux-purejs/README.md

 How to run:
 -----

-Clone the repository and open `index.html` on your browser. that's it, no package manager, no build tolls, just a browser.
+Clone the repository and open `index.html` on your browser. that's it, no package manager, no build tools, just a browser.